Studies show that the average American teenager has seen hundreds of murders on TV.

 "Yes, you did."

 I know I shouldn't say this, but this is not what I would call, deep.

 Before I go on to the lesson, I want to mention how absolutely riveting and meaningful this is.
 Rabbi Nachum Braverman has a cute line about this.
 "You want to know which couples in a restaurant have been married the longest?
 See who is talking the least."

 After a few years, we pretty much know who our spouses are.
-And we also give up trying to sway them on issues we know we have tried before.
-We tend to given up after the first round.
-And that's not a healthy marriage.
+And we give up trying to sway them on issues we have tried before.
+That's not a healthy marriage.
 Abraham and Sarah were married for decades and they never gave up on trying to help each other see the truth.

 OK, back to the story.
 Those who have been reading the Torah all the way through will have some troubling questions right about now.
 For one, in last week's Torah portion (Genesis 17:15-17), God tells Abraham that he is going to have a child (very similar to this week's story) and Abraham finds it so funny he falls over!